nostoz/deribit_volatility_download_and_visualize/README.md

 Features:
 - runs 20 concurrent threads to pull the data from Deribit
 - supports multiple timeframes (min 5m as it takes between 1-3mn to download the data at every iteration)
-- saves the data as parquet file
+- saves the data as parquet files
-- recommended to let it run on a vps to run continuously
+- it is recommended to let it run on a vps to run continuously
+- build the volatility smiles (CubicSpline interpolation - SABR to come later)
+- saves the volatility surfaces in InfluxDB
+- saves the full order book in InfluxDB (heavy size)

 ## Installation

-This program requires Python 3.6 or higher.
+This program requires Python 3.6 or higher and an InfluxDB database if you wish to store the market data in a time-series DB.

 ## Usage

-To run the program, execute the following command:
+To start the download of order books from deribit:

 `python3 deribit_loader.py`

-The program will fetch and save the options data for the specified crypto-currencies to Parquet files in the `data` folder.
+The program will fetch and save every 5mn the options and futures data for the specified crypto-currencies to Parquet files in the `data` folder.

 ## Examples

-To fetch and save the options data for BTC and ETH, run:

-`python3 deribit_loader.py`
+To build volatility smiles from the parquet file, run the following method from the MarketDataBuilder class :

+`save_surfaces_to_influxdb('btc_vol_surfaces', file_pattern='btc_5m')`

+This will save to the influxdb bucket 'btc_vol_surfaces' all the volatility smiles contain in the files in the data folder that matches the pattern 'btc_5m'.
+The file config.json needs to be properly filled with the influxdb information to run this method.

+It's also possible the save the full order book in influxdb although it's heavy on the disk:

+`save_order_book_to_influxdb('btc_deribit_order_book', 'btc_5m')`

 ## License